 Broadly, the following information is to be reported for all derivative transactions:

 - the economic terms of the transaction;

 - the product, transaction and entity identifiers;

-- information on whether the transaction is centrally cleared; and
+- information on whether the transaction is centrally cleared;

 Most entities will report transactions through the Snapshot Reporting provisions in ASIC’s Rules.

 A reportable transaction is an OTC derivative that “takes place on a day (“Relevant Day”)”.
 This is done by “reporting derivative transaction information in relation to the relevant OTC derivative on its terms as of the Relevant Day.”

 A single transaction may be reported that reflects intraday modifications of an OTC derivative.
 If an OTC derivative transacted earlier in a day is no longer in place at the end of a day then that OTC derivative may not be reportable.

 Part S2.2 of Schedule 2 of ASIC’s Rules requires data items for each reportable position.

 ASIC’s Rules outline a common set of data fields and specific fields relating to each asset class.
 Broadly, the following information is to be reported for all reportable positions: